-Storage in accordance with the above requirements is provided.

-5(a)(iii) State Environmental Planning Policy (Building Sustainability Index: BASIX) 2004
+- Storage in accordance with the above requirements is provided. - 5(a)(iii) State Environmental Planning Policy (Building Sustainability Index: BASIX) 2004

-A BASIX Certificate in accordance with the SEPP was submitted with the application and will be referenced in any consent granted.
+A BASIX Certificate in accordance with the SEPP was submitted with the application and is referenced in consent, which the modified proposal does not seek to alter.